eigentechnologies/cpip/README.md

 to a `poetry` project `.toml` file.

 ### Cross-Compilers
-Cross-compilers will be installed for if any `pip` dependencies are detected, or the `--command` option is used.
-They will always be uninstalled automatically before the environment to create is finalized.
+Cross-compilers will be installed if any `pip` dependencies are detected, or the `--command` option is used.
+They will always be uninstalled automatically before the environment is finalized.

-**NOTE:** If any Anaconda compiler tools
+The cross-compilers used are Anaconda compiler tools.
 (see [here](https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html))
+They are not true cross-compilers since they are not configured to work cross-platform.
+However, they are configured to give a high degree of compatibility from one distro/version to another.

-or associated runtime libraries are present in the environment file(s), they will be removed completely.
+**NOTE:** If any Anaconda compiler tools or associated runtime libraries are present in the environment file(s), they will be removed completely.
 Only the compiler runtime libraries will be reinstalled, and potentially of different versions than before.

 ### Running Commands in the Newly Created Environment
 Immediately after the environment is created, it may be desired to run certain commands in the active environment.
-To do this, we can use the `--command` option to pass in commands that we want to run while the environment is active. `cpip` will ensure that cross-compilers are installed in the environment, so that the build environment for running commands is consistent with the build environment for compiling `pip` packages.
+To do this, we can use the `--command` option as many times as desired to pass in commands that we want to run while the environment is active. `cpip` will ensure that cross-compilers are installed in the environment, so that the build environment for running commands is consistent with the build environment for compiling `pip` packages.

 ### Order of Environments
 This tool can take more than one `conda` environment file.
 These files will be loaded in the order they are given on the command line.
 Different command line orders may produce slightly different environments.

+### Conda Configuration
+The only change made to the configuration is that `defaults` is removed from the `channels` key in order to enforce better consistency.
+Changing other settings may yield unexpected results.

+### Poetry Configuration
+`cpip pack` internally sets `settings.virtualenvs.create` to `false`, but restores the setting to its original value upon failure.

 ### Concurrency
 Running more than one `cpip` command simultaneously is not supported.